UPDATE: ASCVD risk factor critique

 -- a large observational study (https://www.ahajournals.org/doi/epub/10.1161/JAHA.122.028332) found that self-reported depression had a greater than 2-fold odds of having the composite of MI, angina and stroke in young adult

--- also, atypical psychotic meds (may also be used to help treat depression) may be associated with increased cardiovasc deaths, cardiomyopathy, arrhythmias: https://www.frontiersin.org/articles/10.3389/fphar.2021.815151/full
+-- also, atypical antipsychotic meds (may also be used to help treat depression) may be associated with increased cardiovasc deaths, cardiomyopathy, and arrhythmias: https://www.frontiersin.org/articles/10.3389/fphar.2021.815151/full

--- Peripheral Arterial DIsease:
+-- Peripheral Arterial Disease:

 -- many studies have found that PAD is a strong predictor of future MI and stroke: https://www.ahajournals.org/doi/10.1161/CIR.0000000000001005 , with at least a doubling of the risk